Quantum Computing in Wireless Communications and Networking: A Tutorial-cum-Survey: QC in Networking

 \subsubsection{Applications of AI-driven QC for Routing}

 \

 In recent years, AI techniques, such as RL and NNs, can be integrated with QC to enhance decision-making.
-AI-driven QC has emerged as a promising paradigm for addressing routing challenges to offer solutions in complex and dynamic wireless environments.
+AI-driven QC has emerged as a promising paradigm for addressing routing challenges in complex wireless environments.

 \textbf{Without consideration of mobility}